 The Christian Coalition of America promotes conservative “pro-family” policies, such as anti-abortion and anti-LGBTQ platforms.
-They also clearly state their agenda, which includes some of the following: Repeal Obama Care (ACA), Stand with Israel, Reduce Government Spending and Debt, Strength through Military and defense of the 2nd Amendment.
-Further, according to Open Secrets the CCA contributes money to Republicans 100% of the time.
+They also clearly state their agenda, including the following: Repeal Obama Care (ACA), Stand with Israel, Reduce Government Spending and Debt, Strength through the Military, and defense of the 2nd Amendment.
+Further, according to Open Secrets, the CCA contributes money to Republicans 100% of the time.

-In general, The Christian Coalition of America promotes a conservative agenda through right biased story selection and advocacy for policy that favors the Right.
+The Christian Coalition of America generally promotes a conservative agenda through right-biased story selection and advocacy for a policy that favors the Right.

-Overall, we rate Christian Coalition of America Right Biased based on story selection that always favors the Christian Right and Mixed for factual reporting due to the use of poor sources, questionable science positions and a failed fact check.
-(M. Huitsing 7/3/2019)
+Overall, we rate the Christian Coalition of America Right Biased based on story selection that always favors the Christian Right and Mixed for factual reporting due to the use of poor sources and questionable scientific positions.
+(M. Huitsing 7/3/2019) Updated (06/17/2022)

 Last Updated on June 17, 2022 by Media Bias Fact Check